Symphony supplies large quantities of “green hydrogen”

 The company has developed scenario’s in which all of the needed hydrogen for fuelling the energy transition could be provided by symphony units from wave power.
 These systems could be placed between the windturbines, and at remote area’s, as no grid connection is needed.
 Because of this and the sophisticated fast connection single point mooring system.
 This, provides the possibility for a “fast roll out”.

 Wave energy, the next wave in the energy transition

 Symphony is one of the devices being developed to capture the huge resource of the oceans.
 Like in the 90’s of the last century, nobody expected the wind industry to move forward, the way it did.
 Wind-on-land is already three times as much as the graph below shows.
 Wind at sea is going towards floating platforms and will be of huge proportions.

 The resource is available for marine energy and especially for wave energy.
 Like in the wind, the development of this industry, has to come from the cooperation between government and industry.
-The first systems will be too expensive.
-But as they will go through the learning curve they have the potential to become cheaper than wind and fossil fuels.
-For a vision of the industry, for example for producing Symphony device, an industry producing 6 devices a day for a target of ca. 12 GW in 2027.
-This will only be a few procent of the market to be covered in the next centuary.
-With the transition to renewables, especially on domestic heating, by heat-pumps in stead of gas, and mobility , by electricity and hydrogen, based these products, the energy grid has to increase to 300%.
-This is no fiction.
-This is a reality we must face to come to an energy transition.
+With the transition to renewables, especially on domestic heating, by heat-pumps in stead of gas, and mobility , by electricity and hydrogen.

 Symphony is developing a strategic plan with government and industry to make this happen.
-For this they made a project plan that follows the planning below.
-She is partnering with industry to make this happen in the next decade.
+Symphony is partnering with industry and first project are ongoing.